Macd-ee/netflix_project/README.md

 **Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.

-**Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
-Count the number of items in each category.

 ## Findings and Conclusion

 - **Content Distribution:** The dataset contains a diverse range of movies and TV shows with varying ratings and genres.